Nonlinear microtearing modes in MAST and their stochastic layer formation: Conclusions

 Heat transport caused by stochastic magnetic field lines is quantified through the magnetic diffusivity $D_m$ given in Eq.~(\ref{eqn:dm}).
 A reasonable agreement is found between the electromagnetic heat flux predicted by nonlinear simulations and the stochastic heat flux at different values of electron collision frequency and magnetic shear, thus suggesting that the MTM driven heat flux in the cases considered here is mostly due to stochastic magnetic field diffusivity and confirming the important role played by the formation of stochastic layers.
-The criterion $w_\mathrm{island} \gtrsim \delta r$ can therefore be used as an indication of saturation at non negligible MTM driven heat flux value.
-The saturated level of heat flux is shown to depend on the radial extension of the stochastic layer, which in turn depends on both the magnetic island width, proportional to magnetic fluctuations, and the radial separation between adjacent resonant surfaces.
+The criterion $w_\mathrm{island} \gtrsim \delta r$ can therefore be used to indicate when substantial electron heat transport might be expected to arise from stochastic fields.
+The saturated level of heat flux is shown to depend on the radial extent of the stochastic layer, which in turn depends on both the magnetic island width, proportional to the magnetic fluctuation amplitude, and the radial separation between adjacent resonant surfaces.
 Nonlinear simulations with similar magnetic perturbation amplitude but different radial separation between adjacent resonant surfaces are shown to saturate at very different values.
 It is also interesting to note that reduced Rechester-Rosenbluth based models of electron heat transport from stochastic magnetic fields~\cite{rechester1978} have been shown to model transport in MAST discharges reasonably well~\cite{palermo2022}.

+Nonlinear simulations at $r/a=0.6$ at higher magnetic shear find much larger $Q_e^\mathrm{MTM}$ that is similar in magnitude to $Q_e^\mathrm{ETG}$ and experimentally relevant, thus supporting a role for MTM turbulence complementing ETG modes in generating experimentally significant transport in higher $\hat{s}$ regions of MAST.
+Both MTMs and ETG modes might therefore be expected to influence the observed scaling of energy confinement time with collisionality, $\tau_E \propto 1/\nu_*$~\cite{valovivc2011}.
+We remark that our simulations do not account for the multi-scale interaction between ETG modes and MTMs.
+Multi-scale simulations are computationally very expensive and outside the scope of the present work.
+Future work will be performed in MAST scenarios to specifically address the multi-scale interaction between MTMs and ETG.